blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/EnforcerGang-Rocket/README.md

 		- Crit Chance is converted to crit damage when using this skill.

 	- Rapid Rearm
-		- Rockets have less knockback.
+		- Rockets have less knockback against enemies.

 ## To Do